warriordog/little-log-scan/README.md

 ### Please note that this is NOT security software!
 This script is a simple tool intended for research and forensic purposes.
-There is no gaurantee of accuracy or completeness.
+There is no guarantee of accuracy or completeness.
 False positives and false negatives are expected.
 The authors are not responsible for any negative impact due to use of this software.